peteroupc/peteroupc.github.io/morealg.md

 [^15]: Duvignau, R., 2015.
 Maintenance et simulation de graphes aléatoires dynamiques (Doctoral dissertation, Université de Bordeaux).

-[^16]: There are many distributions that can be sampled using the oracle, by first generating unbiased random bits via randomness extraction methods, but then these distributions won't use the unknown _n_ in general.
+[^16]: There are many distributions that can be sampled using the oracle, by first generating unbiased random bits via randomness extraction methods, but then these distributions won't use the unknown number of faces in general.
 Duvignau proved Theorem 5.2 for an oracle that outputs _arbitrary_ but still distinct items, as opposed to integers, but this case can be reduced to the integer case (see section 4.1.3).

 [^17]: Mossel, Elchanan, and Yuval Peres.
 New coins from old: computing with unknown bias.
 Combinatorica, 25(6), pp.707-724, 2005.